denis-mludek/kaiju/README.md

 * The current route
 * User preferences
 * Any raw domain data that will be mapped/filtered/transformed in the different screens.

-The subscription to this global stream is automatically released when the component is unmounted.

 Example:
 ```javascript